epignatelli/helx/README.md

 ## What is HELX?

-HELX is a JAX-based ecosystem that provides a standardised and ready to use framework to run Reinforcement Learning experiments.
+HELX is a JAX-based ecosystem that provides a standardised framework to run Reinforcement Learning experiments.

-The ecosystem is made of three main nodes:
-- [HELX-base](https://github.com/epignatelli/helx), containing the base objects of the framework
-- [HELX-agents](https://github.com/epignatelli/agentx), containing the most common RL baselines
+With HELX you easily can:
-- [HELX-envs](https://github.com/epignatelli/envx), which provides a single API to the most common RL environments (gym, gymnax, dm_env, atari, ...)
+- Use the `helx.envs` namespace to use the most common RL environments (gym, gymnax, dm_env, atari, ...)
-- Finally, [HELX](https://github.com/epignatelli/expx), which packs the other three nodes into a framework to run and manage experiments
+- Use the `helx.agents` namespace to use the most common RL agents (DQN, PPO, SAC, ...)
+- Use the `helx.experiment` namespace to run experiments on your local machine, on a cluster, or on the cloud
+- Use the `helx.base` namespace to access the most common RL data structures and functions (e.g., a Ring buffer)

+Each namespace provides a single, standardised interface to all agents, environments and experiment runners.

 ## Installation